+Progress against the strategy and compliance with the policy are regularly reviewed using a range of qualitative and quantitative measures.
 Regular minuted meetings with Equality and Diversity Lead, Group Nurse Director and Deputy Director of Workforce.
-Progress against the strategy and compliance with the policy are regularly reviewed using a range of qualitative and quantitative measures.
 Fully achieved.
 Audit of FTSU carried out in 2017 with minimal actions developed.
 Benchmarking Trust against quarterly FTSU report completed by Guardians nationally.
 Review process to ensure concerns raised locally are reported and dealt with appropriately.
 Benchmarking data is currently not shared with Trust Board.
-Board update from FTSUG every six months.
-Leaders actively shape the speaking up culture All senior leaders take an interest in the trust's speaking up culture and are proactive in developing ideas and initiatives to support speaking up.
+Board update from FTSUS every six months.
+Leaders actively shape the speaking up culture (1120 All senior leaders take an interest in the trust's speaking up culture and are proactive in developing ideas and initiatives to support speaking up.
 Fully achieved.
 FTSU discussed at various meetings including CDT-W, BDG.
-FTSU Guardian attends Speak Easy Further programme of attendance at meetings to be developed.
+FTSU Guardian attends Speak Easy Surther programme of attendance at meetings to be developed.
 Board update from FTSUG every six months.
+Formal and informal meetings with Trust Board Members and

+avante and is affere other conjer leaders

+events and is often other senior leaders

+invited to team / group across the Trust.

+meetings to develop 2

+relationships and offer \sim

+support.
+54734

-Formal and informal meetings with Trust Board Members and events and is often invited to team / group meetings to develop relationships and offer support. other senior leaders across the Trust.
-They can evidence that they robustly challenge themselves to improve patient safety, and develop a culture of continuous improvement, openness and honesty.
-Fully achieved.
-Staff Survey results.
-Trust Values.
-Reported via Trustwide Q&P. Learning and Improvement Group.
-Further triangulate data from a variety of sources.
-Board discussions/ minutes.
-Senior leaders are visible, approachable and use a variety of methods to seek and act on feedback from workers.
-Fully achieved.
+They can evidence that they robustly challenge Fully achieved.
+Further triangulate Board discussions/

+themselves to improve patient safety, and develop a culture of continuous improvement, openness and Staff Survey results. minutes.

+honesty.
+Trust Values. nda.

+Reported via Trustwide Q&P. IHS FO 2

+Learning and Improvement Group. data from a variety of sources.

+Senior leaders are visible, approachable and use a Fully achieved.
+None centified.
+Visit feedback

+variety of methods to seek and act on feedback from workers.
 Formal and informal service visits.
+(1,20 (1,20) discussed at Trust Board.

 Speak Easy.
+N. N Staff Survey / Friends and Family results

-Staff Survey.
+Staff Survey. discussed at Trust Board.

 Friends and Family Test.

 Informal mechanisms.
-None identified.
-Visit feedback discussed at Trust Board.
-Staff Survey / Friends and Family results discussed at Trust Board.

 Senior leaders prioritise speaking up and work in partnership with their FTSU Guardian.
 Fully achieved.
 Monthly meetings with various Executive Directors and NED link.
 Ensure time is protected and priority given where possible to ensure meetings are scheduled and go ahead.
 Discussions at Executive Directors and/or Trust Board as required.
 Senior leaders model speaking up by acknowledging mistakes and making improvements.
 Fully achieved.
 Inherent in the Trust culture.
 Learning and Improvement Group.
 High reporting of incidents / errors.
 None identified.
 Safety Reports discussed at Trust Board.
 The board can state with confidence that workers know how to speak up; do so with confidence and are treated fairly.
 Fully achieved.
 Staff Survey / FTSU / HR Advisory service data suggests that staff know how to raise concerns.
 Feedback from Staff side.
-None identified.
+None dentified.
 Disciplinary / Grievance / Raising Concerns and Whistleblowing information is discussed at Trust Board Sub- Committees.